FactomProject/factom-docs/wallet/includes/_create-entry-credit-address.md

 ![Wallet 41](images/wallet_039.png)

-If needed, you can quickly copy the address to your smartphone with any QR code reader app, otherwise click "COPY TO CLIPBOARD" to use on your computer instead.
-Once done click on "MANAGE ADDRESSES" or the X button at the top right to return to your Address Book.
+If needed, you can quickly copy the address to your smartphone with any QR code reader app, otherwise, click "COPY TO CLIPBOARD" to use on your computer instead.
+Once done, click on "MANAGE ADDRESSES" or the X button at the top right to return to your Address Book.

 You will see your newly created address in the list.